 Renting, when starting out, is a great idea.
 It makes getting all the equipment you will need very easy and affordable and will let you try the sport to see if you like it in a very inexpensive way.

-Affordability -The biggest advantage to renting is you do not have any money invested in equipment and as such you are only paying when you are actually are on snow.
-This only makes sense however if you are not a frequent skier which means if you ski regularly renting can become expensive.
+Affordability -The biggest advantage to renting is you do not have any money invested in equipment, so you’ll only pay when you are actually are on snow.
+This makes most sense if you are not a frequent skier, or for kids who may outgrow the equipment quickly.

 Convenience – It is very convenient to rent and then just return your equipment at the end of the day and not carry it to and from the mountain however keep in mind each time you rent you will need to fill out forms and wait to get your equipment.
 Having your own equipment means you can get on snow as soon as you arrive.

-Comfort and Performance – The biggest issue with comfort is your boots.
-Having your own boots means that you will get used to them and if the boots are fitted properly your own boots should have the same feel every day you’re on snow.
+Comfort and Performance – The biggest consideration with comfort is your boots.
+Having your own boots means that you will get used to them and if fitted properly your own boots should have the same feel every day you’re on snow.
 Rental boot selection will vary from rental shop to rental shop and the comfort level will also vary.
-If you are just starting out Regular rental skis will be perfect however if you want to try a better performing ski ask if the shop has “Demo” skis.
-Renting demo skis is a fantastic way to check out what a particular ski is like if you may be interested in buying it.
+If you are just starting out regular rental skis will be perfect however if you want to try a better ski ask if the shop has “demo” or “high perforamce” skis.
+Renting demo skis is a fantastic way to check out different styles of skis before you buy.

-Ladies will benefit greatly by purchasing Ladies-specific skis, where the midpoint is further forward to accommodate a female lower center of gravity.
 A general “rule of thumb” is the stiffer the ski flex is the more advanced it is, and the softer the flex the more intermediate and forgiving it is.
+Ladies will benefit by purchasing ladies-specific skis, where the midpoint is further forward to accommodate a female lower center of gravity.

-The skis should generally be chin to top of head in height.
+The ski length should generally be between your chin to the top of head.
 For the most part, bindings will come with the skis.
 If not get some advice on the best binding choice for you from the professional ski shop you are purchasing from.

 A No Brainer!!
 When it comes to protection this is the most important piece of equipment you can buy.
 Helmets not only protect your head but are warm, light and don’t itch nearly as much as most hats or toques.
 As with ski boots, they should fit comfortably snug and protect all parts of the exposed skull.
 They should not fit high on the crown of the head, but rather level on the forehead.
 Your helmet should provide enough room to fit a goggle nicely against the top of the helmet without gap and it may be best to buy your helmet and goggle at the same time to make sure they are compatible.
 “Hats off” to Canadians for their increase of “Helmets on”!!!